Pioneer-Centre-for-AI/p1-compute-documentation/docs/02_p1_ngc_hpc.md

 # P1 NGC HPC

+!!! warning "Waiting List"

+    We are currently in the process of tackling some requirements related to the setup of data processing agreements.
+We are not onboarding new users until this is in place.
+You can still sign up now to be placed on the waiting list, and we'll keep you updated on the progress.

 ## Overview
 The P1 NGC HPC is hosted at the National Genome Centre and is designed for secure data processing with GDPR compliance.
 It provides a secure environment for handling sensitive data and research projects.